Comment on "Dr. Bertlmann's Socks in a Quaternionic World of Ambidextral Reality": The heart of the matter

 for all $\mathbf a$, $\mathbf b$.
-One often adds the further constraint that the expectation values of $X_{\mathbf a}$ and $Y_{\mathbf b}$ are all zero.
-The point is that these properties are predicted in a particular set-up studied in quantum mechanics, and realised in lab experiments, called the EPR-B model (after the famous papers of Einstein, Podolsky and Rosen, 1935, and Bohm and Aharonov, 1957).
+Moreover, the expectation values of $X_{\mathbf a}$ and $Y_{\mathbf b}$ are all zero.
+The point is that these statistical properties are predicted in a particular set-up studied in quantum mechanics called the EPR-B model after the famous papers of Einstein, Podolsky and Rosen, 1935 \cite{EPR}, and Bohm and Aharonov, 1957 \cite{BA}.
+This collection of joint probability distributions of two binary variables, indexed by pairs of directions $({\mathbf a}, {\mathbf b})$, is called ``the singlet correlations''.